sfomuseum/container-siglip/README.md

 ### Known-knowns

 First of all, the `container` is still pre-1.0 so take everything with a grain of salt.
+It also requires an Apple Silicon processor and works best under MacOS 26 or higher.

 Sometimes, the internal networking layer gets messed up up.
 The easiest thing is to simply restart `container`: